About the Resource Center

 A major foci of the center is the AYAH Collaborative Improvement and Innovation Network (CoIIN):

 We are adapting the CoIIN model to help selected states address the well visit for adolescents and young adults.
 The CoIIN model, used by many states to address infant mortality, combines collaborative learning and quality improvement methods to drive a national strategy.
 We launched our first CoIIN in May 2015 with Iowa, Mississippi, New Mexico, Texas, and Vermont.
 The second CoIIN was launched in April 2017 with Indiana, Maryland, Minnesota, New Hampshire, New Jersey, Washington, and Wyoming.
+Click here to view resources and products that have been developed by our CoIIN states.

 Read below to learn more about the 3 objectives of our project: